alanwatts07/Hyperliquid-State-Machine-Bot/README.md

 -   `price_data.json`: Stores the raw, 1-minute price data.
 -   `trade_signals.json`: Stores the latest calculated signal.
 This file is read by `trade.py`.
 -   `trade_log.json`: A log of all trade attempts made by `trade.py`.
+-   `main.py`: Will launch all processes in tmux detached terminals in the correct order.

 ***